EU wonders if Theresa May has run out of 'Brexit fudge'

 A European diplomat spoke to me wistfully of his wish for the prime minister to "act like a statesman".

-She could challenge the arch Brexiteers; explain to the UK that its best economic interests would be served by remaining in a customs union with the EU, he said, and urge Parliament to back her.
+She could challenge the arch-Brexiteers; explain to the UK that its best economic interests would be served by remaining in a customs union with the EU, he said, and urge Parliament to back her.
 "But I fear Theresa May's mission is to keep her party together - not to act in her country's interest," he concluded.

 Now, if my contact were being totally honest, he would have to admit that it is very much in the EU's interest to keep the UK as close as possible.